 2. Visit The Old Mill Creamery

 Nothing is better on a hot August afternoon than enjoying a delicious ice cream cone!
 One of our favorite places for a scoop is The Old Mill Creamery.
 Located right across from Pigeon Forge’s famous grist mill, this old fashioned shop has some of the most unique ice cream flavors in the Smokies.
-In addition to classics like Rocky Road, Peanut Butter, and Mint Chocolate Chip, the creamery offers exotic varieties like Biscuits ‘n Honey, Oat Mill Cream Pie, and Salted Caramel Candy.
+In addition to classics like Rocky Road, Peanut Butter, and Mint Chocolate Chip, the creamery offers exotic varieties like Banana Pudding, Oat Mill Cream Pie, and Salted Caramel Candy.
 Cones, shakes, malts, and floats are available, so your sweet tooth can truly run wild at The Old Mill Creamery!

 5. Great Smoky Mountain Jeep Invasion

 Thousands of Jeep owners and enthusiasts will descend on Pigeon Forge for the Great Smoky Mountain Jeep Invasion.
 Hosted at the LeConte Center, this car show is a great opportunity for Jeepers from around the country to meet up, swap stories, and admire each other’s vehicles.
 This convention typically draws over 2,500 Jeeps and over 5,000 attendees!